-The Bank of Cyprus Public Company Ltd (BoC) is committed to the highest standards in the fight against money laundering and terrorism financing and institutes appropriate procedures to comply fully with relevant legislation, regulations, guidelines and best practices, and exercises due diligence to deter the use of its services and products by money launderers and those involved in illegal activities including the financing of terrorism.
+The Bank is committed to the highest standards in the fight against money laundering and terrorism financing and institutes appropriate procedures to comply fully with relevant legislation, regulations, guidelines and best practices, and exercises due diligence to deter the use of its services and products by money launderers and those involved in illegal activities including the financing of terrorism.

-All members of the staff across BoC have an individual and personal responsibility to comply with Anti Money Laundering and Combating Terrorism Financing legislation and regulations.
-Failure to comply may lead to disciplinary action against a member of staff in fault.
+All members of the staff across the Bank have an individual and personal responsibility to comply with Anti Money Laundering and Combating Terrorism Financing legislation and regulations.
+Failure to comply may lead to disciplinary action against a member of staff at fault.

-BoC examines its AML/CTF strategies, policies, procedures, and programs on an ongoing basis and retains an effective AML program for BoC's business ensuring compliance with all applicable legal and regulatory requirements.
-Furthermore, additional regulations on specific issues may be set by BoC, from time to time, to streamline policy implementation and avoid possible conflicts between country regulations.
+The Bank examines its AML/CTF strategies, policies, procedures, and programs on an ongoing basis and retains an effective AML program for the Bank's business ensuring compliance with all applicable legal and regulatory requirements.
+Furthermore, additional regulations on specific issues may be set by the Bank, from time to time, to streamline policy implementation and avoid possible conflicts between country regulations.

-The purpose of this policy is to set the minimum standards and provide general guidance and clarity on BoC's effort to prevent and suppress money laundering, terrorist financing and other illegal activities and to ensure compliance with all applicable legal and regulatory requirements.
+The purpose of this policy is to set the minimum standards and provide general guidance and clarity on the Bank's effort to prevent and suppress money laundering, terrorist financing and other illegal activities and to ensure compliance with all applicable legal and regulatory requirements.